harimsng/harimsng.github.io/_posts/2024-12-30-Git_Basic_Usage.md

 #### git remote add origin ADDRESS
 Add remote repository and label it origin.

 If you are using GitHub, ADDRESS can be either web URL or SSH key.
-Using URL for address dose not allow modifying the repository directly.
+Using URL dose not allow modifying the repository directly.
 Use SSH key If you want to modify the repository without pull request.

-#### git push -u origin
+#### git push origin main
-Request to synchronize remote repository labeled as origin with local repository.
+Update main branch of remote repository labeled origin using local repository.

 #### git pull
-Try to synchronize local repository with remote repository.
-It is equivalent to `git pull origin`.
+Update local repository using remote repository.

-If difference between local and remote cannot be resolved automatically by git, user need to resolve the conflict manually.
+If local and remote repository cannot be merged automatically by git, user need to resolve the merge conflict.